MechbioIISc/robust-sunflower-daafc/content/pages/about.md

       - title: Medhavi Vishwakarma
         subtitle: Assistant Professor
         content: >
-          Biological systems are driven by a complex interplay between bio-chemical and physical processes.
-I am interested in studying biosystems in a multidisciplinary framework.
-We combine tools of applied cell biology with concepts of soft matter physics and computational tools to unravel interesting phenomena in biological systems.
+          Trained as a Bioengineer, I am interested in studying biosystems in a multidisciplinary framework.
+In the lab, we combine tools of applied cell biology with concepts of soft matter physics and computational tools to unravel interesting phenomena in biological systems.
+Outside lab, I enjoy playing badminton and taking long walks in the woods.
 If you are interested in joining us, or looking for a collaboration, or just want to have a chat about research, please get in touch.
         image: /images/PHOTO-2021-10-18-21-48-53.jpg
         image_alt: People in conversation in the office lounge area
         media_position: right